At what age can babies use jumperoos?

 - Stop using the product once your baby tries to climb out of it, or starts walking.

-If it’s not a hit, it probably means you might want to wait a bit longer – so they can get the absolute most out of bouncin’ around and exploring the jumperoo’s colourful, textural and musical features.
+If it’s not a hit, it probably means you need to wait a bit longer – so they can get the absolute most out of bouncing around and exploring the jumperoo’s colourful, textural and musical features.

 If they’re clamouring to get out of it and go for a toddle, it probably means they’ve outgrown it a bit and want to try crawling or walking.